Jaxson Dart: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2021 Team Ranking".
+Rivals.com.;

 College career

 USC (2021)

 Dart competed to be Kedon Slovis's backup quarterback his first year at USC in 2021.
-During the annual Spring Game, Dart impressed coaches with his arm strength and mobility.
-On the final play of the game, Dart threw a touchdown pass to fellow freshman Michael Jackson III, who made an impressive one-handed diving catch.

-On September 18, Dart entered the game against Washington State in the second drive of the game, replacing injured quarterback Kedon Slovis.
+On September 18, Dart entered the game against Washington State in the second drive of the game, replacing injured quarterback Slovis.
 USC was playing their first game after the firing of coach Clay Helton.
 Dart entered the game and threw an interception to end his first drive, but responded by throwing a 38-yard touchdown pass late in the first half.
 Dart finished the game completing 30-for-46 passes for 391 yards, four touchdowns, and two interceptions.
 The Trojans defeated the Cougars 42–14, in a blowout win.
 Dart's 391 yards set the record for most passing yards ever by a USC QB in a debut, breaking JT Daniels’ record of 282 in 2018.

 On November 20, Dart made his first career start against UCLA.